giantswarm/fmt/kubernetes/annotations_and_labels.md

   location.
 For now this should be in our `giantswarm/giantswarm` repository in which we crosslink all pages to create a reasonable documentation of all kinds of Kubernetes resources, their functionality and relationships.
+- `giantswarm.io/restart` - this annotation is meant to be used for DaemonSet, Deployment and StatefulSet restarts.
+The value can be arbitrary string that works for given reconciliation purposes.
 - `machine-deployment.giantswarm.io/subnet` - value contains a subnet CIDR that
   has been allocated for the given node pool / MachineDeployment object that has this annotation.
 E.g.